-Some clients have too many things on their plate, has various issues that they are dealing with and just can’t focus on a single question.
+Some clients have too many things on their plate, has various issues that they are dealing with and can not focus on a single question.

-The Gypsy spread is an adaptation from a spread usually performed with plain playing cards, sometimes with the full deck of 52 cards, sometimes with 36 cards (the 2s, 3s, 4s, and 5s are excluded).
+The Gypsy spread is an adaptation from a spread usually performed with regular playing cards, sometimes with the full deck of fifty-two cards, sometimes with thirty-six cards (where the 2s, 3s, 4s, and 5s are excluded).

-With the Tarot deck, I recommend to use the entire deck of 78 cards, but you can take off the 22 cards of the Major Arcana and the 4 Kings and then you have an identical set as the 52 cards playing card deck.
+With the Tarot deck, I recommend to use the entire deck of seventy-eight cards, but someone may take off the twenty-two cards of the Major Arcana and the four Kings to obtain the equivalent of the fifty-two cards playing card deck.

 It is also worth to mention that the interpretation of the Tarot cards and playing cards differ, but I recommend to use the interpretation familiar to you.
-Another important detail, if you want to try using playing cards, use a brand-new pack, ‘virgin’ deck, never use a deck which was already used for other (playing) purposes.
-If you use a simple playing card deck for divination, you should only use them exclusively for this purpose.
+Another important detail, if someone wants to try using playing cards, use a brand-new pack, ‘virgin’ deck, never use a deck which was already used for other (playing) purposes.
+If someone uses a regular playing card deck for divination, should only use them exclusively for this purpose.

 The spread is quite simple.

-Shuffle and cut as you like, then the querent/client have to extract 21 cards.
+Shuffle and cut as you like, then extract twenty-one (21) cards.

-The Romany spread consists of three rows of seven cards.
+The Romany spread consists of three rows of seven cards each.

 These three rows correspond to the past, present and future.